-Printed at the True Latter Day Saints' Herald Steam
+Printed at the True Latter Day Saints' Herald Steam Book

-Book Office, Plano, Illinois.
+Office, Plano, Illinois.

-To their Excellencies, the President and Vice-president, and the Honorable Senate and House of Representatives of United States, in Congress Assembled:
+To their Excellencies, the President and Vice President, and the Hon.
+Senate and House of Representatives of the United States, in Congress Assembled:

-Having learned that counter influences are at work to prevent or thwart the action proposed by Congress to remedy evils existing in the territory of Utah, and knowing that a claim to be "The Church of Jesus Christ of Latter Day Saints" has been made by a large portion of the inhabitants of Utah Territory, and by other religious bodies than that which your memorialists represent, by whom doctrines are held and practiced which are at variance with the proper usages of civilized nations, and opposed to the law of our common country; and that these doctrines are claimed by those who practice them to be made binding upon them, as Latter Day Saints, by the revelations governing said church, we, your memorialists, would respectfully call your attention to the following extrement of forter.
+Having learned that counter influences are at work to prevent or thwart the action proposed by Congress to remedy evils existing in the Territory of Utah, and knowing that a claim to be "The Church of Jesus Christ of Latter Day Saints" has been made by a large portion of the inhabitants of Utah Territory, and by other religious bodies than that which your memorialists represent, by whom doctrines are held and practiced which are at variance with the proper usages of civilized nations, and opposed to the law of our common country; and that these doctrines are claimed by those who practice them to be made binding upon them, as Latter Day Saints, by the revelations governing said church, we, your memorialists, would respectfully call your attention to the following statement of facts: